 This guide was developed using a range of data including the CORD data base.
 CORD can be accessed at https://ordata.info/

-The guide has been written for use by humanitarian actors who are involved in mine action activities in Ukraine.
-The purpose of the guide is entirely humanitarian in nature.
+The guide has been written for use by humanitarian actors who are involved in explosive ordnance risk reduction in Ukraine.
+The purpose of the guide is entirely humanitarian in nature

 ABBREVIATIONS OR DESIGNATIONS